GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

 String cookies = "Elgg=cj1be6flek57vflghcdk2r2qb0";

 ```
-- Save the file and close leafpad.
+- Save the file and close featherpad.

  **Note** Compile and run the java program using